Habitat and Communities: Habitat

 In estuaries and marine areas, salmon habitat extends from the shoreline to the 200-mile limit of the EEZ and beyond.
 In freshwater, salmon EFH includes all the lakes, streams, ponds, rivers, wetlands, and other bodies of water that have been historically accessible to salmon.
 The description of EFH also includes areas above artificial barriers, except for certain barriers and dams that fish cannot pass.
 However, activities that occur above these barriers, and that are likely to affect salmon below the barriers, may be affected by EFH rulings.

 The Council is required to minimize the negative impacts of fishing activities on essential salmon habitat.
 The ocean activities that the Council is concerned with include the effects of fishing gear, removal of salmon prey by other fisheries, and the effect of salmon fishing on reducing nutrients in streams due to fewer salmon carcasses in the spawning grounds.
 The Council may use gear restrictions, time and area closures, and harvest limits to reduce negative impacts on salmon EFH.

 The Council is also required to comment and make recommendations regarding other agencies’ actions that may effect salmon EFH.
 This usually takes the form of endorsing an enhancement program or other type of program, requesting information and justification for actions that might effect salmon habitat, and promoting the needs of the salmon fisheries.
 The Council works with many other agencies to identify cumulative impacts on salmon habitat, to encourage conservation, and to take other actions to protect salmon habitat.

-For more information about essential fish habitat for salmon, please see the salmon background page.
+For more information about EFH for salmon, please see the salmon background page.

 Essential Fish Habitat for Highly Migratory Species